ading2210/passmark-scraper/README.md

     print(result[1], "| ", result[0]["name"])
 ```

-### Documentation:
+## Documentation:

-### The Scraper object:
+### The Scraper class:

-To create it, specifiy the domain that you want to get data from.
+To use it, specifiy the domain that you want to get data from.
+All the other functions are contained inside this class.

 Valid values:
  - `www.cpubenchmark.net` (default)